Great-Sun-Group/greatsun-dev/avatar/context/current_project.md

 ## Operational Pipeline

-- Finish the core functionality of the greatsun-dev avatar by fixing the terminal bug and implementing: `engage`, `deploy stage`, `deploy prod`.
+- Finish the core functionality of the greatsun-dev avatar: `engage`, `deploy stage`, `deploy prod`.
 - Hands-on confirmation that credex-core api is secure and responding to authorized calls.
 - Hands-on confirmation that vimbiso-pay is working as expected and processing reponses from the API appropriately.
 #### up to here required by 4am Atlantic

 - Finish the core functionality of the greatsun-dev avatar with: `stepback`
+- fix commit errors when branch doesn't exist in some repos.
 - Auto-deploy for prod in the DCO.
 - Unit tests, integration tests, security tests
 - Extended transaction modeling and performance tests.